-This is a review of MyTrueAncestry (My True Ancestry), a DNA analysis service that reveals genetic links to historical figures and ancient civilizations.
+MyTrueAncestry (My True Ancestry) is a DNA analysis service that reveals genetic links to historical figures and ancient civilizations.
 The company is based in Switzerland.
 MyTrueAncestry began after one of the company’s founders received “oversimplistic ancestral results” from a major provider.
 That disappointment inspired the history buff and technologist to build a DNA matching algorithm connecting people to history.

-The site does not share the name of the founder’, team members, or the number of users.
-MyTrueAncestry.com places a strong emphasis on privacy and likewise never asks for your personal information to create a free account.
-They state that one of the founders is an MIT educated veteran of “Data Privacy and Anonymous Data Security and Encryption.”
+The site does not share the founder’s name, team members, or the number of users.
+MyTrueAncestry.com places a strong emphasis on privacy and never asks for your personal information to create a free account.
+It states that one of the founders is an MIT educated veteran of “Data Privacy and Anonymous Data Security and Encryption.”

 Review of MyTrueAncestry Products

 The primary focus of MyTrueAncestry is uncovering users’ ancestral links to historical populations.
 The site has a deep FAQ section.
-It claims that it’s algorithms take user’s DNA and compares it to “a wide variety of Ancient DNA samples.”
+It claims that its algorithms take the user’s DNA and compares it to “a wide variety of Ancient DNA samples.”

-These samples are found in academic databases around the world, many dating back to historical archaeological dig sites.
-The MyTrueAncestry com DNA ancestry test uses those reference populations to connect modern-day humans to ancient civilizations.
+These samples are found in academic databases worldwide, many dating back to historical archaeological dig sites.
+The MyTrueAncestry DNA ancestry test uses those reference populations to connect modern-day humans to ancient civilizations.

 This method of analysis leads to questions concerning MyTrueHeritage accuracy.
 Sites like 23andMe and Ancestry use real “reference populations” to determine ancestry.
-The archaeological historical record may only come from a single individual, lowering the changes of receiving an accurate match.
+Unfortunately, the archaeological historical record may only come from a single individual, lowering the changes of receiving an accurate match.
 With only a single reference point, it is hard to know whether a genetic variant is related to the specific population or if the gene was present before that.

-MyTrueAncestry.com provides 250 ethnic categories, rather than the 20 or so found on competing genomic sequencing companies.
-But, is it the best website page for uploading raw DNA files?
-Here is what we know about what MyTrueAncestry’s family history service can cost in our mytrueancestry.com review.
+MyTrueAncestry provides 250 ethnic categories rather than the 20 or so found with competing genomic sequencing companies.
+But is it the best website page for uploading raw DNA files?
+Here is what we know about what family history service can cost.